-No person shall violate the College's Weapons Policy.
+No person shall violate the College's Weapons Policy or any federal or state legal sanctions.
 Persons who have lost the legal right to possess a dangerous weapon by federal, state, or local statutes or federal, state, or local court order may not possess a dangerous weapon within the premises of any College-owned, leased, or operated location.